 Many dealerships use credit unions as their “preferred lenders” when offering auto loan financing to customers.
-Attorneys believe dealerships have a special deal with credit unions that allows them to offer a higher interest rate without telling customers about the interest rate markup.
+Now, attorneys are looking into these relationships to determine whether dealerships have created "special deals" with these credit unions that allows them to offer higher interest rates without telling customers about the markup.

 A customer is offered financing on a car through the dealership’s “preferred lender.”
 The dealership says XYZ credit union offers great rates and signs the customer up on the spot if they’re not already a member.
 The rate offered to the customer is not the credit union’s real rate, but a marked-up rate that allows the dealership to take a cut of the interest.
 This interest rate markup is never disclosed to the customer.

-It’s suspected that this practice is widespread and has affected thousands of auto loan customers.
+It’s possible that this practice is widespread and has affected thousands of auto loan customers.

 A class action lawsuit could help customers recover some of the money they may have overpaid because of interest rate markups.
 A lawsuit could also stop this practice from continuing to happen.